mmistakes/so-simple-theme/_mnprdocs/paintFX.md

 ### Reset and Flood
 The painted values can be reset or flooded (added) on the selected objects/vertices.
 There are two buttons for this at the bottom of each widget.
 These buttons are useful when you need to assign a specific value to a lot of vertices in an object, be it to reset the _PaintFX_ values or to add the effect evenly to the selected objects/components.
 Reset will put the values of the selected objects/vertices to zero (0) whereas flooding will add the numerical value set by the vertical slider or entered manually in the spin box.

-## Import/Export
-You can quickly import/export the _PaintFX_ values of the selected object by using the two buttons at the top-right of the tool window.
-While this works, we highly recommend using the more powerful [Import/Export Tool](../import-export/) found in the [MNPRX Toolbox](../toolbox) for this purpose.

 ## Showcase